 Piddock stated that the development took a year of stepping backward to now to step forward.The reengineering process of disaggregating components required meant the team deconstructed the entire Glisser platform so that clients can now use the elements individually in Glisser Elements.

 Around half of all client requests in 2020, and 2021 were about customization.
 Some clients are building flagship event experiences using Glisser Elements while maintaining more clear-cut events on the standard Glisser platform.

 Glisser Elements can be used on any site, but it does require some coding skills.
 Glisser says anyone with front-end development skills can easily manage this.
 Glisser works with a third party to efficiently outsource this development for clients who need it.
 Glisser is also working towards a fully no-code approach with WordPress and Drupal plugins under development.

 Piddock is keen to point out that Glisser Elements’ modular approach means that clients only pay for the features they use.
 Glisser will continue to offer its standard tool for any client that shies away from this low-code approach.
 It will also work with agencies that may find Glisser Elements a refreshing and profitable option beyond the comparatively basic branding options available with other platforms.

 Is this the future?

 The jury is still out, and these solutions are only adequate for specific event organizers.
 Still, the challenges of efficient data exchange and deep customization are common to many, and these are three distinct noteworthy innovations.
-Moreover, with mergers and acquisitions happening at a pretty fast pace, there is undoubtedly a desire for fresh approaches, especially ones that objectively try to solve common problems.
+Moreover, with mergers and acquisitions happening quickly, there is undoubtedly a desire for fresh approaches, especially ones that objectively try to solve common problems.